The Coffin Train: Background

 In an interview with Brian Tatler and Rasmus Bom Andersen by Adrian Hextall of MyGlobalMind, on the meaning behind the title, Anderson stated that "The title 'The Coffin Train' came from an image that, in itself, derived from a dream or nightmare that I had, which was sort of a dystopian dream of– imagined this train that’s sort of an old steam train with carriages as coffins, and body parts flying out and sort of racing away from the background and horizon.
 It’s like a nuclear mushroom cloud, and it’s sort of a very dystopian end of the world kind of thing.
 I guess it was sort of my subconscious talks to me about how I feel about the current state of the world."

 Production on writing new material started at the end of 2016.
-In January 2017 Tatler and Andersen started work at the laters home studio, working on ideas, and building on them.
+In January 2017 Tatler and Andersen started work at the latter's home studio, working on ideas, and building on them.
 Together they co-wrote the lead-off track “Belly of the Beast” from scratch in his studio, which was the last song they had written for the album.
 They then brought the songs to the band and worked out the arrangements and tempo, and then hit the recording studio.
 Lyrics were mainly handled by Rasmus Bom Andersen, while the band was still touring through U.S. and Canada; The drums were also edited by him as well on a laptop during the tour.
 After the tour, they were back in the studio to do bass, guitars, and vocals, which finished up in 2018.
 Ras did the orchestration at his home, as well as mixing, which took a few months and wasn’t finished until September.